Fibrocalculous Pancreatic Diabetes

 -

-Q. What is the role of incretin hormones in the pathogenesis of diabetes in chronic pancreatitis
+Q. What is the role of incretin hormones in the pathogenesis of diabetes in chronic pancreatitis?

 - Knop et al. suggested that CP without diabetes had an intact incretin response compared to CP with diabetes